Katie Holmes, Jamie Foxx Marriage: Will Tom Cruise Want His $5 Million Back?

-Katie Holmes and Jamie Foxx’s relationship has taken a swift turn when they both decided to make their affair public.
+Katie Holmes and Jamie Foxx’s relationship took a swift turn when they both decided to make their affair public.
 Ever since then, a lot has been reported about their and Tom Cruise’s personal lives.
 There were rumors that if Katie and Jamie decide to marry then the actress has to return $5 million which she got from her former husband.

-After five years of high-profile marriage, Holmes filed for divorce from Cruise in 2012.
-Only ten days after the Dawson’s Creek’s actress filed for divorce, on July 9, 2012, their respective attorneys announced that the couple had signed a divorce settlement.
+After five years of a high-profile marriage, Holmes filed for divorce from Cruise in 2012.
+Only 10 days after the Dawson’s Creek’s actress filed for divorce, on July 9, 2012, their respective attorneys announced that the couple had signed a divorce settlement.

 It was earlier reported by major news outlets that when Katie Holmes decided to end her marriage with Tom Cruise, she reportedly signed a contract that prevented her from dating anyone until 2017.
-The clause also restricted her from talking about Tom Cruise or Church of Scientology.
+The clause also restricted her from talking about Tom Cruise or the Church of Scientology.

 “She’s allowed to date, but she cannot do so in a public fashion, and she’s not supposed to let any boyfriend near their daughter, Suri,” the insider further added.
 “Katie wanted out of the marriage so badly, she agreed to the terms — and got $4.8 million in child support, plus another $5 million for herself.”